12 Brain Tips: How To Improve Memory

 Sensory memory

 Sensory memory is the earliest stage of memory.
 It’s the very genesis of when what we see, smell, touch, taste, or sense begins to form a memory.
 Unlike short-term or long-term memory, sensory memory is very brief – about half of a second for visual input and three to four seconds for auditory.
-After that, the brain decides whether it’s important enough to proceed on either short-term or long-term memory storage.
+After that, the brain decides whether it’s important enough to proceed on to either short-term or long-term memory storage.

 Short-term memory